-A. Personal Injury Claims: Claims for medical expenses must be submitted as a compensation amendment to your claim only after you have received your initial award determination.
-This allows the VCF to issue your initial award determination more quickly, since we are not spending time during our initial review to verify each claimed medical expense.
+A. By Amendment.
+Claims for medical expenses will only be processed by the VCF when filed as an amendment once your initial award determination is received.
 You may also amend your claim to seek reimbursement for medical expenses after receiving a revised award decision.
 Instructions for how to amend your claim can be found under "Forms and Resources" on the VCF website.